 Located in the northern part of the city, Karura forest is one the biggest urban gazetted forests in the world.
 You can access it through Kiambu road or Limuru road.
 The place is ideal for a nature walk, hike, jogging and even picnics.
 It has many beautiful places to see.
 It has the Mau Mau caves, a quarry pond(lake Lily) and even a 15 metre waterfall which is breathtaking.
 For hiking or jogging I would advise you to go early in the morning so that you enjoy the birds chirping and the amazing morning weather.
 You can hire a bike at 500 shillings for 2 hours.

 The entry fee is as follows.

 Citizen 100 50

 Non-Citizen 600 300

 This is the place to see my favourite animals!!
 Giraffes.
-They are so beautiful and tall like me hahaha.
 Giraffe centre is located in Karen, Nairobi.
 It seems all the good things are in the north side of Nairobi.
-The centre was founded by Africa Fund For Endangered Wildlife (A.F.E.W) to cater for the endangered Rothschild giraffe.
+The centre was founded by Africa Fund For Endangered Wildlife (A.F.E.W) to cater for the endangered Rothschild Giraffe.
 You can feed the giraffes and they will give you a kiss who doesn’t want that??
 The place is so beautiful and it gives free trips for primary schools in Kenya if you book in advance.
 They also have a gift shop where you can buy gifts and even a tea house for you to have a meal.
 They also have a 1.5km nature trail whereby you can take a walk and see birds.
 The view is amazing.
 Check out my blog post experience at Giraffe center here.